DwaipayanDeb/Shadow2Profile/README.md

 For more information please read the paper doi:....

 ## Installation
-To install this tool on Windows machine please go to the `dist` folder and download the file `Shadow2Profile.exe` at a desired location and add this location to the `PATH` environment variable.
+To install this tool on Windows machine please go to the latest [Release] (https://github.com/DwaipayanDeb/Shadow2Profile/releases/tag/v0.1.0) and download the file `Shadow2Profile.exe` at a desired location and add this location to the `PATH` environment variable.
 Now open cmd at your working directory and type Shadow2Profile and press Enter to run the software.

-Similarly, in a Linux OS machine just download the executible application file `Shadow2Profile` to a desired location and add it to your system path.
+Similarly, in a Linux OS machine just download the executible application file `Shadow2Profile` from [Release] (https://github.com/DwaipayanDeb/Shadow2Profile/releases/tag/v0.1.0) to a desired location and add it to your system path.

 If you do not wish to add it to the path, then just copy the file at the working directory.